-There are two options for spousal sponsorship: an “overseas” sponsorship or an “in-Canada” sponsorship or .
+There are 2 options for spousal sponsorship: an “overseas” sponsorship or an “in-Canada” sponsorship.
 Even if the sponsored spouse or partner is physically in Canada, one can still file an “overseas” sponsorship, and processing is often much faster.
 Each process has its pros and cons, and every case must be carefully analyzed to determine which procedure is best for your situation.
-Your physical location does not necessarily dictate which process to take.

 You may also sponsor your natural or adopted dependent children.
 Dependent children are those under age 19 at the time of application.
 If they are 19 or over, they may still be considered your dependents.
 To qualify, they must be financially supported by you since before age 19 and have some physical or mental disability that restricts them from being financially self-supporting.

 In certain circumstances where you are a Canadian citizen, your natural or adopted children may already be entitled to citizenship.
 The next step to take for your children depends on your unique set of circumstances.
 Discover more information on our Citizenship page or contact us to discuss your options.

 Parents and Grandparents

 Immigration laws for the sponsorship of parents and grandparents have gone under repeated changes.
 While Canadian citizens and permanent residents can sponsor their parents or grandparents, the only constants in this type of sponsorship are frequent changes in policy, tough competition and long processing times.